pinterest/gestalt/docs/markdown/get_started/developers/contributing/development_process.md

 <Hint>Keeping the PR as a draft until it is ready for review reduces the number of unneeded notifications for maintainers </Hint>

-<Hint icon="lock"> If you are a Pinterest employee, please let us know on Slack (#gestalt-web) that your PR is ready for review. </Hint>
+<Hint icon="lock"> If you are a Pinterest employee, please let us know on Slack (#gestalt-eng-web) that your PR is ready for review. </Hint>

 - Ensure checks pass on your Pull Request - having the "Require Semver / Test (pull_request)" check fail is expected, because a Gestalt maintainer needs to add a correct semver label.
 Read our [release and versioning guidelines](/get_started/developers/releases#Automated-releases).